International University Transfer

 If you are attending university and are in first-year, a conditional admissions decision may be made based on strong first year, first semester results and a strong final secondary school average.
 If you are in second year or higher, you will be considered for conditional admission on the basis of a mid-year transcript.

 Post-secondary transcripts from any and all post-secondary institutions attended are required.
 Academic transcripts must be submitted directly to Western from the institution(s) attended.
+If your documents are issued in a language other than English, you must also provide notarized literal English translations.

 Transfer Credit Eligibility